Connect with us

 In January, she fell ill and landed in intensive care with pneumonia.
 “I signed a [Do Not Resuscitate form] and a nurse asked, ‘Do you know what this means?’”
 Woods said.
 “I told her there was no reason to revive me if my heart stops.
 They have already ruined my life.
 I’m beyond exhausted.”

-After KFF Health News and Cox Media Group published the series “Overpayment Outrage,” hundreds of disability beneficiaries came forward with troubling accounts, how the government sent them overpayment notices without explanation and threatened to cut off their main source of income with little warning.
+After KFF Health News and Cox Media Group published the series “Overpayment Outrage,” hundreds of disability beneficiaries came forward with troubling accounts, including how the government sent them overpayment notices without explanation and threatened to cut off their main source of income with little warning.

 Members of Congress publicly demanded that SSA fix the problems.
 Democratic Sen. Ron Wyden of Oregon said he would meet monthly with agency officials “until it is fixed.”